Courses

 How Does Data Sprawl Happen?

-Companies in the digital age rely on a wide variety of devices, software, operating systems and cloud storage platforms to store and create data.
+Data sprawl happens when files aren’t properly managed across the wide variety of devices, software, operating systems and cloud storage platforms that companies rely on in the digital age.
 All of the apps that your staff uses every day end up proliferating content.

 These endless data sources contribute to data sprawl in a significant way, which threaten the security of company information.
 Here are a few ways data sprawl can happen: